-Pilkington Eclipse AdvantageTM Low-E Glass can be laminated.
-However laminating it with the coated surface towards the plastic interlayer will result in: a small but noticeable reduction in reflectivity; an increase in transmission; a small change in reflected color; and an adverse change to the thermal properties (SHGC and U-Factor) by masking the low-e effect.
+Pilkington Solar-E[TM] glass can be laminated.
+However laminating Pilkington Solar-E[TM] glass with the coated surface towards the plastic (pvb) interlayer will result in: a small but noticeable reduction in reflectivity; an increase in transmission; a small change in reflected color; and will adversely change the thermal properties (SHGC and U-Factor) by masking the low-e effect.

-It is recommended that each laminator conduct in-house adhesion tests, prior to actual production, to determine if an adequate bond to the coated surface has been obtained.
+It is recommended that each laminator conduct in-house adhesion tests, prior to actual production, to determine if an adequate bond has been obtained when the coating is in contact with the interlayer.
 The LBNL Optics 5 and Window 5 programs can be used to compute laminated performance with the coating facing air.
-See ATS Bulletin #171.
+See Pilkington ATS Bulletin #171.